-Images can contribute to the lack in loading speed as much as JS and CSS.
-The higher the resolution of the pic the slower the website will be and with retina display and sites like unsplash and stocksnap high resolution pictures are available and developers are using them without compressing.
-Just because screen has the capacity to display doesn’t mean that that problem is solved.
+Images can contribute to the lack of loading speed as much as JS and CSS.
+The higher the resolution of the pic the slower the website will be and with retina display and sites like Unsplash and stock snap high resolution pictures are available and developers are using them without compressing.
+Just because the screen has the capacity to display doesn’t mean that that problem is solved.
 Variables like GPU and bandwidth still control the equation.
-Here are few things which you can do with the images.
+Here are a few things which you can do with the images.

 Use only appropriate resolution for the site.
-Just because higher resolution is available doesn’t mean that you have to use.
+Just because the higher resolution is available doesn’t mean that you have to use it.

 Compress images using Photoshop or some online tool.

-Crop the image to necessary size.
+Crop the image to the necessary size.
 Sizes like 3730x2100px are totally unnecessary.

 Wherever possible use svg format for images and for icons.